JamFox/docs.jamfox.dev/docs/content/food/coffee.md

 9. Press til the final end (unlike traditional AeroPress recipe)
 10. (Optional) Add 100ml of prepared milk OR 100-160ml of 80°C water to get it closer to a pourover

-### Regular AeroPress
+### Zuppa Lunga AeroPress

-This recipe [calls for a fine grind](https://aeroprecipe.com/recipes/james-hoffmann-aeropress-recipe), nearing espresso grind levels and is built around the **paper filter only**.
-Using the regular filter holder and regular paper filter, it will underextract in the beginning like every other non-inverted AeroPress recipe.

-Warning when using only the metal filter: you will find it too bitter even at double coarseness of pourover (100 clicks or more with Kingrinder K6) and 95°C and might find some sour notes too, this is due to the metal filter not holding enough in when seeping and pushing.

-Examples with Kingrinder K6:

-- Father Carpenter - Kenya light roast:
-    - with metal and paper filter: 35-25 clicks, 97-100°C still too sour
+Otherwise known as SOUP (es**S**presso, **O**nly **U**n**P**ressurized, and yeah, this acronym's a bit stupid) or the "oreo method".

+This method tries to avoid any extra agitation from water pours to extract as much coffee essence/nectar without any astringency, so it works best with fruity, sweet, extra process light roasts.

+Examples:

-    - with paper filter only: 38 clicks, 97-100°C (35 clicks too bitter, 45 too sour)
+- Father Carpenter - Peru honey ferment light roast: 33 clicks, 98°C (30 clicks too bitter, 40 too sour)
-- Lykke - Peru Agua de Nieve light roast:
-    - with paper filter only: 34 clicks, 100°C

 Recipe:

-1. 11g coffee (ground at the finer end of medium, assuming this is light roasted coffee.
-The darker you go the more you may prefer to increase the dose and coarsen the grind.)
-2. Put the paper filter into the cap (or use metal *and* paper filter, both).
-Don't rinse or preheat the brewer (it doesn't make any difference)
-3. Put coffee into the brewer
-4. Place on scales and then add water, aiming to wet all the coffee during pouring.
-200g water (100°C for light, 90-95°C medium, 85-90°C dark)
-5. (Optional) Stir if it seems clumped
-6. Start a timer, and immediately place the piston piece into the top of the brewer, about 1cm in
-7. Wait 2 minutes (but you may go up to 8-10 minutes)
-8. Holding the brewer and the piston, gently swirl the brewer
-9. Wait 30 seconds
-10. Press gently all the way (should take 30-60 seconds)

-### Zuppa Lungo AeroPress

-Recipe:

 1. Put the paper filter into the cap, screw the cap on
 2. Drop in 15g of coffee, slightly coarser than espresso
+3. Tap and shake to level the grinds
-3. Tamp with a second paper filter using the plunger, remove carefully
+4. Tamp with a second paper filter using the plunger, remove carefully to avoid air turbulence messing up the tamped grinds and filter
-4. (Optional) Drop in metal filter to avoid the second filter from floating up (higher the temp, the more likely this will happen)
+5. (Optional) Drop in a metal filter to avoid the second filter from floating up (higher the temp, the more likely this will happen due to more CO2 release)
-5. Pour 150g of water
+6. Pour 150g of water, optionally using a long spoon/object to break the water's fall
-6. Let steep 15-30sec
+7. Let steep 30s or more (without the plunger)
-7. Add plunger and start slow plunge around 60-120sec
+8. Add plunger and do a slow plunge, around 60-120sec

 ## Immersion technique